 2/4 – Map Creation

-Systems maps need to be comprehensive, credible and able to capture all angles of the problem.
+Systems maps need to be comprehensive, credible (based on the best available evidence), and able to convey all the relevant angles of the problem.

-We build the maps’ basic framework with a systemic structure to give home to all relevant elements.
-Key narratives emerge from system analysis and we bring them to life in visual layers and relevant text.
+The first task is to construct a framework that accommodates all the relevant elements – giving them a logical home and context.
+This framework provides a stage on which the narratives are brought to life via animated visual layers and accompanying explanations.

-To make the most of stakeholders’ time interactive, digital tools help explore the map and narratives efficiently.
+Interactive digital tools engage stakeholder's attention, to help them quickly gain a sophisticated understanding of the issues.

 How We Do It